How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Black Accents for Bold Farmhouse Style in Camper Interior Design

 Camper interior design black details give your farmhouse theme a modern edge.
-I added matte black hardware to all my cabinets and swapped out the dinette light fixture for a black metal pendant.
+Add matte black hardware to all your cabinets and swap out the dinette light fixture for a black metal pendant.

-It’s subtle, but these high-contrast touches made everything feel more polished and intentional—proof that farmhouse doesn’t have to mean all white and wood.
+It’s subtle, but these high-contrast touches will make everything feel more smooth and intentional.
+It shows that farmhouse doesn’t have to mean all white and wood.

 The Tiny Farmhouse Pantry Setup

-Even in a small camper, you can channel farmhouse pantry vibes with a few thoughtful touches.
+Even in a small camper, you can create farmhouse pantry vibes with a few thoughtful touches.

-I use glass jars with handwritten labels for dry goods, a hanging produce basket, and a little wooden bread box I found at a flea market.
+Use glass jars with handwritten labels for dry goods, a hanging produce basket, and a little wooden bread box you can find at a flea market.

 Cool & Calm: Why Camper Interior Design Blue Works So Well with Farmhouse Vibes